 I’ve been using Jekyll, a static generator written in Ruby, for a while now.
 Since the beginning of this site, it’s been built on Jekyll and I’ve grown to enjoy building sites with Jekyll.

-I’ve currently made the case for using a static site generator (SSG) for future work at Pathos Ethos.
+I’ve currently made the case for using a static site generator (SSG) for the future at work.
 Since I’ve got experience with Jekyll, it would be the static site generator of choice, but I wanted to take the opportunity to evaluate an alternative SSG, namely Hugo.

 One of Jekyll’s biggest contenders in the static site space is Hugo.
 Hugo is written in Go.
 It’s newer than Jekyll and has been growing a lot of support from the dev community.